nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the add/view/delete mechanism behaves at each step:

 1. The user launches the application for the first time.
-If there is a storage file with pre-existing alias-block pairs, then the hashmap in `BlockAlias` class will be initialized with those data, and an empty hashmap if it does not exist.
+If there is a storage file with pre-existing alias-block pairs, then the hashmap in `BlockAlias` class will be initialized with those data, or an empty hashmap if it does not exist.

 2. The user executes `add alias` command.
 The user input will be parsed by the `Parser` which will create a new `AddCustomAliasCommand` command.
 This will invoke the UI which will prompt the user `Enter the block:` to input the block name and `Enter the alias name:` to input the alias name that the user wants.
 The UI parser will then check if the entered block and alias are valid and throw an exception if they are not.